wzh1895/Stock-and-Flow-in-Python/readme.md

 **25 Dec 2018: v0.4.1**

 1. Added similarityCalc, a feature to compare similarity between a dynamic pattern and basic behavior patterns.
-Currently the algorithm uses DTW (Dynamic Time Warping), but for a better performance, Hidden Markov Model (HMM) will be introduced, as done in BATS (Barlas and Kanar, 2000).
+Currently the algorithm uses DTW (Dynamic Time Warping) (Keogh and Ratanamahatana, 2005), but for a better performance, Hidden Markov Model (HMM) will be introduced, as done in BATS (Barlas and Kanar, 2000).

 **23 Dec 2018: v0.4.0**